BufferOverflow-c/KeyboardLayout/README.md

 # Motivation
-I tried to learn dvorak using theprimeagen's layout but it wasn't for me.
+I tried to learn dvorak using ThePrimeagen's layout but it wasn't for me.
-I have tried and enjoyed using canary before, and I also enjoyed the symbol layout from theprimeagen's layout, I thought why not try to combine the two and see what happens.
+I have tried and enjoyed using canary before, and I also enjoyed the symbol layout from ThePrimeagen's layout, I thought why not try to combine the two and see what happens.

 Standard Keyboard